MarkCallow/gyp/README.md

     These changes are a work in progress and are known to break several of the GYP `make` generator tests.

-Branch `remaster` contains 1, 2, 3 and 4 as of this writing.
+Branch `remaster` contains 1, 2 and 3 as of this writing.

 Branch `master` is identical with upstream/master, retained so `gclient` tools can be used to upload changes to GYP's Rietveld for review.